dennisissa/MediTrack/README.md

 Import the sql file in the 'sql.zip'

 ### Features
--Medication scheduling: Users can easily manage their medication schedules and set reminders for timely intake.
+**Medication scheduling: Users can easily manage their medication schedules and set reminders for timely intake.**
--Medication information: Access comprehensive information about prescribed medications, including dosage, instructions, and potential side effects.
+**Medication information: Access comprehensive information about prescribed medications, including dosage, instructions, and potential side effects.**
--Prescriptions: Input prescription directly or be assigned by a doctor -Appointment management: Schedule, reschedule, or cancel appointments with healthcare providers and receive reminders for upcoming appointments.
+**Prescriptions: Input prescription directly or be assigned by a doctor** **Appointment management: Schedule, reschedule, or cancel appointments with healthcare providers and receive reminders for upcoming appointments.**
--Health tracking and monitoring: Monitor and track health parameters, log symptoms, and set personal health goals.
+**Health tracking and monitoring: Monitor and track health parameters, log symptoms, and set personal health goals.**

 ## Owners